Start: May 2013

 - Collaborated with state Medicaid agencies and managed care organizations to identify new opportunities for replication and reimbursement; and

-The CMMI award is extending the Project ECHO model, known as ECHO Care, to manage high-need, high-cost Medicaid enrollees through “outpatient intensivist” care teams.
 The Project ECHO team is also participating in CHCS’ Complex Care Innovation Lab, a national initiative that is bringing together leading innovators to identify and test new strategies for improving quality and outcomes for high-need, high-cost Medicaid beneficiaries.

 Project ECHO Medicaid Learning Collaborative

 CHCS, in collaboration with the ECHO Institute, is coordinating the Project ECHO Medicaid Learning Collaborative, a multi-state effort to support state Medicaid agencies in replicating the Project ECHO model.
-With support from The Leona M. and Harry B. Helmsley Charitable Trust and the GE Foundation, the collaborative is fostering state-to-state learning to support implementation, financing and sustainability of the Project ECHO model in nine states: Colorado, Kansas, Missouri, Montana, Nevada, New Jersey, Oregon, Vermont, and Utah.
+With support from The Leona M. and Harry B. Helmsley Charitable Trust and the GE Foundation, the collaborative is fostering state-to-state learning to support implementation, financing and sustainability of the Project ECHO model in 10 states: Colorado, Hawaii, Kansas, Missouri, Montana, Nevada, New Jersey, Oregon, Vermont, and Utah.
 The participating states are receiving group and individual technical assistance.

 Technical Assistance ToolMedicaid Financing Models for Project ECHO September 2017